 branding agreements.
 These group opportunities are additive and do not interfere with a retired player’s current ability to license his individual publicity rights, including autographs.

 The Settlement Agreement is structured so that these opportunities, which have not existed previously on a commercially useable scale, will generate income that the Licensing Agency will split two ways.
 The majority (75%) would go directly to the individual retirees whose images are used.
-A smaller portion (25%) would go to the Common Good Fund, to enable the Fund to continue to provide benefits to retired players for years to come, including those whose names and likenesses might not be featured in the licensed footage.
+A smaller portion (25%) would go to the Greater Good Fund, to enable the Fund to continue to provide benefits to retired players for years to come, including those whose names and likenesses might not be featured in the licensed footage.

 The Settlement Agreement establishes a limit (not to exceed 15%) on the percent of licensing revenue that may be used to defray the administrative and commission costs of the Licensing Agency.
 In this way, revenue from licensing opportunities to Class Members can be maximized.